dannysmith/dannyis-jekyll/_posts/2020-04-07-website-redesign-iv.md

 title: Website Redesign Part IV - Pages and URLs
 ---

-I bought this domain specifically so I could have cool URLs like `danny.is/doingsomething`, so I have some URLs that I definitely want to use just because they are cool.
-These provide a good starting point for deciding what pages I should have.
+I bought this domain specifically so I could have cool URLs like `danny.is/doingsomething`, so definitely want to use certain URLs, regardless of content.
+These provide a good starting point for deciding what pages I might want.

 #### danny.is

 The homepage, obviously.
-Since the last redesign this has just shown a list of links to other pages and external services, but I'll probably change that with this redesign.
+Since the last redesign this has just shown a list of links to other pages and external services, but I'll probably change that a bit with this redesign.

 #### danny.is/about